elementous/content-randomizer/readme.txt

 == Installation ==

-1. Upload `randomtext` to the `/wp-content/plugins/` directory
+1. Upload `content-randomizer` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = How to add random text or image? =

-You can use RandomText widget or elm_randomtext shortcode.
+You can use Content Randomizer widget or elm_randomtext shortcode.

 = Shortcodes =